kapil-git-hub/AWS-POC/Achieve-Fault-tolerant-HA-Resilience-Autoscaling-Using-AWS/README.md

-# Achieve Fault tolerant, HA, Resilience and Auto scaling using AWS services in application
+# Achieve Fault tolerant, HA, Resilience, Load balancing and Auto scaling using AWS services in application

 ## Use case:
 We have a web application and want to achieve High availability, Fault tolerance, Auto scaling and load balancing using AWS cloud provider’s services.